gong-hao/V.A.R/articles/2-template-syntax/1-variable.md

 > Sorry, but React doesn't do any tricks for you to access `Props` and `State`.
 Therefore, you need `{{props.foo}}` and `{{state.bar}}`.

 > ⚠️This React examples use local variables.
 It will only be applied when the `render` cycle occurs.
-So, it won't update the template even if you do some magic such as `setInterval()` to mutate the local variables.
+So, it won't update the template even if you do some magic such as `setInterval()` to mutate the local variables later.
+To be honest, there is no `"auto" two-way binding` in React officially.

 ### Example code
 - [src/components/HelloWorld.js](../../examples/var-react/src/components/HelloWorld.js)